Undergraduate Business Administration

 university core

-All undergraduate students are required to take 99-101 Computing @ Carnegie Mellon to graduate (usually taken prior to the start of the first year or during the first year).
-The course focuses on Carnegie Mellon tools and technologies.
+All undergraduate students are required to take 99-101 CORE @ Carnegie Mellon to graduate (completed during the first year).

 Business Concentrations

-The concentration allows students to gain knowledge and expertise in a particular area of business practice.
-The coursework in the concentrations prepares students with the knowledge and skills for their career pursuits.
-Completing a concentration is part of the business degree requirements.
+The business concentration allows students to gain knowledge and expertise in a particular area of practice.
+The concentration coursework prepares students with the knowledge and skills for their career pursuits and completing a concentration is part of the business degree requirements.

-Business concentrations require at least 4 courses beyond the Business Core.
+Business concentrations require at least 36 units beyond the Business Core.
 Courses taken to meet concentration requirements are not allowed to double count toward any other BA degree requirements, including the minor requirement.
 Business concentrations may require prerequisites from courses outside the concentration.

 Accounting